 2014 Another book award for Troll Wall, this time at the Tolmezzo Mountain Festival in Italy

 Jordan Trail again

-Spring and Autumn 2014 & 15 and spring 2016 we were back in Jordan checking out and adding to the Jordan Trail again, very happy to explore a good way through the Dead Sea Canyons and through the Aqaba Mountains to the Red Sea at the end of the trail which, at around 640km, will be the longest in the Arab world.
-Thanks go to Hakim and Murad of Tropical Deserts for their info, Mark Khano and Amjad Shahrour of Experience Jordan for their help and support, also Osama Cori of Explore Jordan.
+Spring and Autumn 2014 & 15 and spring 2016 we were back in Jordan checking out and adding to the Jordan Trail again, very happy to explore a good way through the Dead Sea Canyons and through the Aqaba Mountains to the Red Sea at the end of the trail which, at around 650km, is the longest in the Arab world.
+In spring 2017 the trail had it's official inaugural through walk with which we were involved, arriving at the Red Sea serenaded by a band with TV camers filming the event.
+Thanks go to Mrad Arslan and Hakim Tamimi of Tropical Deserts for their info, Mark Khano and Amjad Shahrour of Experience Jordan for their help and support, also Osama Cori of Explore Jordan.
 See Jordan Trail

 Norway, summer 2015 invited to the 50th Anniversary of the First Ascents of the Troll Wall, Europe's biggest vertical North Face, which Tony was a member of in 1965.
 The celebrations are part of the Norwegian Mountain Festival held annually in Romsdal.
 See Troll Wall book in publications page.

 Norway again in 2016 for the opening of the Norwegian Mountain Centre and Museum in Romsdal to which Tony contributed equipment from the Troll Wall plus harnesses designed by Troll since 1965.